 Background

-Mobile organisms accurately determining their direction of self-motion, or ego-motion, as they move through an environment.
+Mobile organisms must accurately determining their direction of self-motion, or ego-motion, as they move through an environment.
 In activities like driving, sports, or everyday ambulation, motion perception is vital.
 The visual system is constantly responsible for picking up details about objects in densely populated environment, like edges, contours, colors, and shades.
-The brain compiles these visual stimuli to supply an organism with its percept of environment.
+The brain compiles these visual stimuli to supply an organism with its percept of an environment.
 These details alone are not sufficient for the brain to comprehend every feature of an environment.
 For full mapping of the 3D layout of a setting, more information much be gathered about depth.
 The addition of motion in an environment and the resulting perceived motion perception is what provides the necessary details about depth in a 3D environment.

-generates what is known as optic flow.
+A moving observer or object generates what is known as optic flow.
 Optic flow provides a depth map of 3D layout and allows perceivers to steer in complex environments and perceive events (Pan & Bingham, 2013).
 In a stationary visual environment, the only available perceptual input is image structure.
 Adding events, or motion, allows for the perception of change in an environment.
 The brain is able to extract spatial information from motion by comparing the differences between the distinct still frames that exist within events.
 From motion perception, organisms are able to perceive their direction of heading as they move through an environment.
-Perceived heading enables organisms to control body posture, avoid collisions, and quickly and efficiently move through their environment (Gilmore, Baker, & Grobman, 2004).
+Perceived heading enables organisms to control body posture, avoid collisions, and quickly and efficiently move through their environments (e.g., Gilmore, Baker, & Grobman, 2004).

-ptic flow was originally intended to describe the pattern of motion that occurs on the retinae as an organism moves (Gibson, 1950).
+The concept of optic flow was originally intended to describe the pattern of motion that occurs on the retinae as an organism moves (Gibson, 1950).
 Optic flow consists of the various streams of motion that come from features of the surrounding environment during self-motion (Cutting et al., 1992).
 An organism’s perception of optic flow provides information about the direction and speed of the observer and the layout of surfaces in the environment (Gibson, 1979).
-Regional differences in optic flow create what is referred to as motion contrast, which allows for segmentation between different objects in an environment.
+Regional differences in optic flow create what is referred to as motion contrast, which allows for visual segmentation between different objects in an environment.
 Essential to the concept of optic flow are the concepts of local motion and global motion.

-Local motion processing refers to the brain’s detection of direction and speed of motion at a particular point in space (Weinstein et al., 2012).
+Local motion processing refers to the brain’s detection of direction and speed of motion at a particular point in space (Weinstein et al., 2012) and within a small region surrounding it.
 This can be understood by thinking about the motion of a single dot upon a screen.
 Perception of biological motion, which is the visual signal associated with a moving, animate object, requires the integration of local motion information over time and space (Freire et al., 2005).
-Th integration of signals gives rise to what is known as global motion.
-Global motion refers to the patterns generated by a group of points in space displaying coherent motion.
+The integration of local motion signals gives rise to what is known as global motion.
+Global motion refers to the patterns generated by a group of points in space displaying coherent, synchronous motion.
 Computational analysis has been able to show that all optic flow patterns can be decomposed into a combination of basic vector fields of global motion (Koenderink, 1986).
-The basic patterns of optic flow that are generated by global motion detection include flow, radial flow, rotational flow, and shear flow or deformation (Fig 1).
+The basic patterns of optic flow that are generated by global motion detection include linear flow, radial flow, rotational flow, and shear flow or deformation (Figure 1).
 Radial flow is considered to be the dominant pattern of optic flow.
 Radial expansion would be associated with forward translation through depth (De Jong et al., 1994).